Neighbours looking out for each other

 We all want to be safe in our homes.
 The best way to reduce this kind of crime is for communities and the Police to work together.

-Community support groups were introduced to New Zealand in 1979.
-They were aimed at reducing crime by encouraging people to look out for each other in their neighbourhood.
+Community support groups are aimed at reducing crime by encouraging people to look out for each other in their neighbourhood.

 These schemes recognised that, with the Police, communities could reduce crime and foster a feeling of security and well-being.
 It also recognised that crime was not just the Police's responsibility.

 Fewer homes have been burgled in the last five years because of community support groups.
 It's that simple.

 Neighbourhood Support is a nationwide community led movement that brings people and neighbourhoods together to create safe, resilient and connected communities.
 They are a registered charity and since 1999 have been working alongside New Zealand Police and other partners to equip neighbourhoods to improve safety, be prepared for emergencies and support one another so that our communities are great places to live.